geowa4/learn-loki/rochester_security_summit.md

 ```

 ^Loki uses the same structure as Prometheus in that each log entry uses labels.
 And the label queries you can do (LogQL) look just like label queries in PromQL.

+^Labels are how data is how logs are indexed in Loki.
+Every unique combination of key=value label pairs identify a log stream.
+Log streams are aggregated and stored in their own files called chunks.
+Using label selectors on queries allows Loki to selectively load chunks for queries.

 # Loki - Labels

 The matching labels allow us to switch back and forth freely.

 ^This is a huge benefit that reduces the volume you have to learn and streamlines investigations.

 # Loki - Query